 Expectation 4: bottom-up innovation is the best

-Surelly bottom-up is better, because young blood with wild ideas in their minds are where real innovation originates, right?
+Surely bottom-up is better because young blood with wild ideas in their minds is where real innovation originates, right?

 Leverage both approaches.
 Start making change and let the collision happen.
 This is where the best “new” is created: Then adopt that innovation from the top down.
 Communicate the purpose.
 Explain clearly the long-lasting change that you expect the innovation to create.